elhoyos/toggles_package/extraction/R/categories.md

 ![](categories_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-### Survival of removed toggles for each project, detailed by category
+### Survival time of removed toggles per category

-Useful to determine if a toggle is living longer than the ones that have been already removed.
+Useful to compare toggles lifetimes.
+For example, is a toggle living longer than the other of the same category in a project?

 ``` r
 data %>%